 While many people love the airport because it means you’re traveling somewhere (or returning home from somewhere).
 However, actually BEING in the airport isn’t typically the highlight of the trip.
 I would argue that being an efficient traveler is an art and a science at the same time.
 It’s a skill to be able to manage stress, paperwork, and lines all while being excited for the actual trip.
+I’ve seen a lot of videos of people missing their flight, and I want to help avoid that as much as possible.
 Here are 10 tips to help you get through the airport quickly!

 Each airline has its own rules and regulations regarding luggage.
 On top of that, different types of tickets have their own rules.
 Basic economy often only includes a personal item, not a carry-on bag.
 Some airlines, like Ryan Air, will measure and weigh your bags (including your personal item).
 You do not want to be forced into checking a bag when you weren’t expecting it.
 Learn your airline’s rules and what you’re limited to in order to avoid a headache.
 This is the simplest way to get through the airport quickly.